AVIGNESHBECSE/PSQL_Notes/day1/initial.md

     password VARCHAR(255) NOT NULL,
     name VARCHAR(100),
     is_active BOOLEAN DEFAULT TRUE,
-    created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, );
+    created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );
 ```